alchemyplatform/aa-sdk/site/overview/package-overview.md

 # Package Overview

-The Alchemy Account Kit SDK is comprised of a number of smaller packages that developers can leverage to interact with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) infrastructure.
-For almost all cases, `aa-core` is sufficient with the subsequent packages offering various utilities for interacting with specific Account Abstraction Infrastructure or Smart Accounts.
+The Alchemy Account Kit SDK consists of a number of smaller packages that developers can leverage to interact with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) infrastructure.

+For almost all cases, `aa-core` is sufficient with the subsequent packages offering various utilities for interacting with specific Account Abstraction infrastructure or smart accounts.
+However, we offer additional packages to augment your developer experience with custom Alchemy infrastructure (`aa-alchemy`), custom smart account (`aa-accounts`) and signer solutions (`aa-signers`), and an ethers.js-compatible solution (`aa-ethers`).

 ## [`aa-core`](/packages/aa-core/)